Less than 15% of OceanGate’s Titan sub trips actually reached Titanic wreckage

-Less than 15% of OceanGate’s Titan sub trips actually reached Titanic wreckage – report
+OceanGate’s Titan sub actually completed less than 15% of deep dive to Titanic shipwreck – report

 Passengers made to sign four-page liability waiver for ‘experimental’ Titan submersible